iankevinmcdonald/add-image-maps/readme.txt

 HTML Image Maps don't play well with responsive images; their dimensions are absolute, and they don't scale up or down when CSS resizes the image.
 This is a problem with the image maps themselves.

-Wordpress 4.4 onwards includes srcset and sizes attributes to make all images responsive.
+WordPress 4.4 onwards includes srcset and sizes attributes to make all images responsive.
 So this plugin takes a couple of steps to solve this, both of which can be turned off or on in the plugin settings page.

 Firstly, it optionally turns off the responsiveness for images with maps, by deleting their srcset and sizes attributes.